 4) Reduce Screen Time

-Eye strain from computer screens blue light can cause several health-related issues.
+Eye strain from computer screens and blue light can cause several health-related issues.
 It is known for causing sleep-related issues, increasing stress, causing headaches, and more.
+If you want more eye safety tips for employees then we have a full write up on that.

 It may be difficult to reduce screen time while working, so focus on not using screens during your breaks and reducing screen use during your non-work hours.